-The permittee shall retain all of the following records for the wastewater treatment works for a minimum of three years except those records that pertain to the treatment, storage, transfer, or disposal, and the beneficial use of biosolids, which shall be kept for a minimum of five years, including:
+The permittee shall retain all of the following records for the wastewater treatment works for a minimum of three years except those records that pertain to sewage sludge disposal, use, storage, or treatment, which shall be kept for a minimum of five years, including:

-- A. All sampling and analytical records (including internal sampling data not reported); - B. All original recordings for any continuous monitoring instrumentation; - C. All instrumentation, calibration and maintenance records; - D. All treatment works operation and maintenance records; - E. All reports required by this permit; and - F. Records of all data used to complete the application for this permit for a period of at least three years, or five years for sewage sludge or biosolids, from the date of the sample, measurement, report, or application.
+- A. All sampling and analytical records (including internal sampling data not reported); - B. All original recordings for any continuous monitoring instrumentation; - C. All instrumentation, calibration and maintenance records; - D. All plant operation and maintenance records; - E. All reports required by this permit; and - F. Records of all data used to complete the application for this permit for a period of at least three years, or five years for sewage sludge, from the date of the sample, measurement, report, or application.

 These periods will be extended during the course of any unresolved litigation, or when requested by the Regional Administrator or the Ohio EPA.
-The three-year period, or five-year period for sewage sludge or biosolids, for retention of records shall start from the date of sample, measurement, report, or application.
+The three-year period, or five year period for sewage sludge, for retention of records shall start from the date of sample, measurement, report, or application.